MatiasNiiinivirta/Slowdown_NotificationApp/README.md

 -Developed supporting features such as room join validation and navigation logic -Wrote the technical documentation and contributed through independent, focused work

+**This application was originally developed in a private Azure DevOps repository rather than on my personal GitHub.**

+**Note: This project was developed in a private Azure DevOps environment, so the commit history shown here does not reflect the full development process.**

 **How to run:**

 Download the Project